The Biography of Warren Buffett

 The Story of Berkshire Hathaway's Billionaire Chairman

-At only six years old, Buffett purchased 6-packs of Coca-Cola from his grandfather's grocery store for twenty-five cents and resold each of the bottles for a nickel, pocketing a five cent profit.
+At only six years old, Buffett purchased six-packs of Coca-Cola from his grandfather's grocery store for twenty-five cents and resold each of the bottles for a nickel, pocketing a five-cent profit.
 While other children his age were playing hopscotch and jacks, Warren was making money.
 Five years later, Buffett took his first step into the world of high finance.

 In 1947, Warren Buffett graduated from high school when he was 17 years old.
 It was never his intention to go to college; he had already made $5,000 delivering newspapers (this is equal to $42,610.81 in 2000).
 His father had other plans and urged his son to attend the Wharton Business School at the University of Pennsylvania.

 Buffett only stayed two years, complaining that he knew more than his professors.
-When Howard was defeated in the 1948 Congressional race, Warren returned home to Omaha and transferred to the University of Nebraska-Lincoln.
+He returned home to Omaha and transferred to the University of Nebraska-Lincoln.
 Despite working full-time, he managed to graduate in only three years.

-Warren Buffett approached graduate studies with the same resistance he displayed a few years earlier.
-He was finally persuaded to apply to Harvard Business School, which, in the worst admission decision in history, rejected him as "too young".
-Slighted, Warren then applied to Columbia where famed investors Ben Graham and David Dodd taught—an experience that would forever change his life.
+Buffett approached graduate studies with the same resistance he displayed a few years earlier.
+He was finally persuaded to apply to Harvard Business School, which rejected him as "too young."
+Slighted, Warren then applied to Columbia, where famed investors Ben Graham and David Dodd taught—an experience that would forever change his life.

 Ben Graham had become well known during the 1920s.
 At a time when the rest of the world was approaching the investment arena as if it were a giant game of roulette, Graham searched for stocks that were so inexpensive they were almost completely devoid of risk.
 One of his best-known calls was the Northern Pipe Line, an oil transportation company managed by the Rockefellers.